Cerebral Palsy: A Guide | Ohio Cerebral Palsy Attorneys

-There are many programs available to help develop children with disabilities achieve their potential.
+There are many programs available to help children with disabilities achieve their potential.
 Programs are available for many ages, ranging from infancy to adulthood.
-Depending on your child’s age and needs, the services you may search for may differ.
+Depending on your child’s age and needs, the services you search for may differ.
 Resources for specific disabilities can be found on the Ohio Department of Education’s site on special education.
 For example:

 - For children 0-3, Early Intervention services result in the creation of an Individualized Family Service Plan (IFSP) that can help your child transition to a school environment.
 These are often called either Zero to Three or Help Me Grow.

-- For older children, Individualized Education Plans (IEPs) are made in conjunction with the student’s teachers, psychologists, and other school staff to help maximize the child’s abilities in an academic setting.
+- For older children, Individualized Education Programs (IEPs) are made in conjunction with the student’s teachers, psychologists, and other school staff to help maximize the child’s abilities in an academic setting.
 Most IEP-related services are provided through a child’s local school district.

 - For adult children or those who are about to transition into adulthood, there are programs that can help maximize independence or learn pre-employment skills.
 For those about to transition into adult life, these are often provided by their school districts.
-For those who require additional support, other programs that focus on community integration, life skills development and socialization are available through day programs, community-based programs and residential communities.
+For those who require additional support, other programs that focus on community integration, life skills development and socialization are available through day programs, community-based programs, and residential communities.
 These include: